DiltheyLab/HLA-LA/README.md

 ### Test run

-Download and index the NA12878 test CRAM file from (), run HLA\*PRG:LA, and compare the output with https://github.com/AlexanderDilthey/HLA-PRG-LA/blob/master/NA12878_example_output_G.txt.
-All allele calls should agree, and `Q` should be 1 for all fields.
+Download and index the NA12878 test CRAM file from (to be added; 63G), run HLA\*PRG:LA, and compare the output with https://github.com/AlexanderDilthey/HLA-PRG-LA/blob/master/NA12878_example_output_G.txt.

+All allele calls should agree, and `Q` should be 1 for all calls.

 ## Running HLA\*PRG:LA